-I’ve used words such as dematerialization, formulations, schemas, systems, systemizing and many other terms that express ordering processes far too many times for a single individual.
+I’ve used words such as dematerialization, formulations, schemas, systems, systemizing, variable and many other terms that express ordering processes far too many times for a single individual.

 That sentence alone sets the tone for a particular discourse that frequently occupies my mind.
 Words that form the base ingredients later distilled into a purified mode of artmaking that arose in the mid-1960s.
 There is no need to bore you further with more details.
 You could simply say, “it’s history.”

 The truth is “conceptual art” was a phrase most “conceptualists” not only wished to distance themselves from—granted the term was one a critic coined to bind together disparate works being made by a relatively small number of international artists—while the artists themselves were mostly annoyed by being unfairly branded by a term as “dry as toast” in the eyes of many critics, curators, and collectors.

 Over time I began to question my personal involvement in the work surrounding conceptual art.
 A large part of the questioning was driven by working on an exhibition that had become all-consuming and had brought me to a point where I felt not just my enthusiasm for conceptual art had been desiccated, but I was questioning how narrow my interest in art in general had become due to my investment in the “movement.”

 In 2015, during one of my nearly daily strolls through the 5th floor galleries of The Museum of Modern Art, seeking a palate cleanser via a return to less cerebral art, I paused for an extended length of time in front of Jackson Pollock’s One: Number 31, 1950 (1950) and contemplated, as the painting affords one much to contemplate.